BenjaminShinar/Books-Resources/udemy_az900/README.md

 - resources

 subscription is a unit of billing, users can have access to more than one subscription, and that access can be modified by the role. management groups can be nested, and control policies can be applied to management groups.

+### Resources and Resource Groups

+resources exist inside resource groups. resource is a generic term to an azure service we have access to, such as VM, storage accounts or databases. resources have a name, which sometimes should be globally unique. resources usually (but not always) are tied to a specific region. most resources have costs.

+each resource is tied to a subscription, which determines who is the billing address.

+Resource groups are associated with a region, but they can contain resources from other regions as well, all the resources in a resource group should be related to one another.\
+we can assign permission at the resource group level, but resource groups do not force security boundaries, a resource isn't limited to interact with resources in the same group.

+### Subscriptions

+subscriptions are the billing unit of Azure, a subscription has a payment method associated with it. users can work against different subscriptions, and can have different roles for each of them, there are different subscription plans, such as free, pay as you go, etc...

+usually, subscriptions are used to divide separate business units, such as divisions or geographical regions. they can also act as security boundaries, such as denying developers access to the finance subscription, or vice-versa.

+### Management Groups

+management group contain one or more subscriptions, and can contain nested management groups inside it. the top level is the "root" management group. management groups have azure policies (blueprints) that enforce security or limitations on resources inside the subscriptions.

 </details>

 ## Compute And Networking Services